 The side effects of the placenta malfunctioning include miscarriage, preclampsia and premature birth.
 The research seems to show that adding vitamin D during pregnancy is just as critical to the baby’s health as taking folic acid.

-Recommended Daily Amount of Vitamin D
+Recommended Daily Amount Of Vitamin D

 The recommended daily amount of vitamin D for pregnant women is 400 IU (10 micrograms).
 This is double the amount recommended for most adults, which reflects the increased need during pregnancy.
 Despite this, studies show that many pregnant women still have inadequate levels of vitamin D. One study found that nearly half of pregnant women in the UK had deficient levels in their third trimester.